 But one thing Newland misses is the town of Cannes itself.
 The mayor in particular is keen to downplay the reputation of Cannes as a massive stag night for professionals on a “jolly”.
 Because with a major trade fair every six weeks, they can’t afford the hangovers.

-read the full article on Brand Republic’s Media Bulletin.
+Sadly, the article is no longer available on Brand Republic’s Media Bulletin (January 2018).